Carrick on Suir's Ormond Castle with the Castle Park in the foreground. Picture Anne Marie Magorrian

-4. The planting of semi-matures avenue trees along one side of the main footpath with columnar oaks to replace four existing trees.
+4. The planting of semi-mature avenue trees along one side of the main footpath with columnar oaks to replace four existing trees.

 5. Planting of native woodland on the eastern edges of the park, comprising a mix of whips with standard trees including oak, birch, holly, Scots pine, whitebeam, rowan and willow.

-7. A short grass meadow is proposed west of the main footpath including the planting of a strip of wild daffodils along the edge of the path.
+7. A short grass meadow west of the main footpath including the planting of a strip of wild daffodils along the edge of the path.

-8. Another long grass meadowland is proposed to the east of the main path including informal mown paths, deerpark sculptures and native wildflowers.
+8. Long grass meadowland to the east of the main path including informal mown paths, deerpark sculptures and native wildflowers.